oceanprotocol-archive/commons/README.md

 ```

 This will run client and server in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view the client in the browser.
-The server is

 The page will reload if you make edits to files in either `./client` or `./server`.